aboglioli/koder/content/blog/computed-properties-in-javascript-objects/index.md

 Do you see the new problem? **product5** cost is calculated twice.
 It can be avoided by caching or making a list of products to be updated (without repetitions) before updating.
-At least we don't update all the products, it's an advance.
+At least we don't need to update all the products, it's an advance.

 ### [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy): the fanciest way